dux/json-exporter/README.md

 # define custom exporter and use as
 # CustomExporter.export(@model)
-class CustomExporter < JsonExporter filter do
+class CustomExporter < JsonExporter before do
     # this runs first
   end

+  after do
+    # this runs after params export
+  end
 def

-class ChidExporter < CustomExporter filter do
+class ChidExporter < CustomExporter after do
-    # this runs second
+    # this runs after params export
   end
 def